-- e.
-If you need to connect to the remote computer as a different user, Click different user name, and enter the username. - f.
-Click Finish. - 2.
-Run Oracle Universal Installer from the mapped DVD drive.
+- If you connect to the remote computer as a different user, Click different user name, and enter the username. - Click Finish. - Run Oracle Universal Installer from the mapped DVD drive.

-Installing on Remote Computers Through Remote Access Software
+3.2.3 Installing on Remote Computers Through Remote Access Software

-If you want to install and run the Oracle Database Companion CD products on a remote computer (that is, the remote computer has the hard drive and will run these components), but you do not have physical access to the computer, you still can perform the installation on the remote computer if it is running remote access software such as VNC or Symantec pcAnywhere.
+To install and run the Oracle Database Companion CD products on a remote computer (that is, the remote computer has the hard drive and runs these components), and you do not have physical access to the computer, you still can perform the installation on the remote computer if it is running remote access software such as VNC or Symantec pcAnywhere.
 You also need the remote access software running on your local computer.